FociSolutions/github-foundations/README.md

 ### [The Organizations Layer](./organizations/README.md)

 The Organizations Layer manages configurations, teams, cloud provider settings, drift detection, and pull request plan execution for your organizations.

+## Contributing to the toolkit

+We welcome contributions to the GitHub Foundations Toolkit.
+Please read these [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get started.

 **_Embrace a Secure and Efficient Future with the GitHub Foundations Toolkit!_**